Skip to main content

 Audition application

-Whether you are an aspiring actor or music theatre aficionado; a school leaver or mature-age applicant; or a local, interstate or international applicant, applying to the Bachelor of Performing Arts is a process that has two parts.
+Whether you are an aspiring actor or music theatre aficionado; a school leaver or mature-age applicant; or a local, interstate or international applicant, applying to the Bachelor of Music Theatre and Acting is a process that has two parts.

 Application Dates

-Note: Remember to submit your Audition Application - once we receive this, we will send you log in details for the Video Submission Portal
+Note: If you are unable to attend an audition due to distance, remember to submit your Audition Application - once we receive this, we will send you log in details for the Video Submission Portal

 • We have a two-part application process.
 Ensure you complete both parts to be eligible for audition, whether you are a school-leaver or a direct applicant.
 Please read the Application process section below and download our guide to applying.